Graduate Degree in Communication

 Is It Worth It?

 It is not unusual for students to create a pro/con list before deciding whether or not a graduate degree in communications is worth it.
-Considering that you will be adding thousands of dollars of tuition to the already considerable loans you’ve probably already accrued as an undergrad, taking a few months to really think about this conclusion is both wise and encouraged.
+Considering that you will be adding thousands of dollars of tuition to the already considerable loans you’ve probably already accrued as an undergrad, taking a few months to really think about this decision is both wise and encouraged.
 Some feel that a communication master’s degree is not worthwhile because clients are not seeking applicants with graduate degrees unless the candidate is looking for an elevated strategy focus.
 If this is the case for you, but you would still like to receive a master’s, a Master of Business Administration may compliment your undergraduate degree in communications more fully.
 Others say that a graduate degree in communication is valuable, as those with graduate degrees can expect to make more money in a personal field than those with a bachelor’s and the degree will allow the student to earn a more specific focus that may help with job security later on.
 Since there is no clear-cut answer to the question of whether or not a graduate degree in communication is “worth it”, it is important to know what is best for you and your future goals.

 There are hundreds of graduate degree programs for communication in the US.
 These opportunities may set you apart from other applicants in the job field or they may help you to better understand the field of communications in a deeper and more significant level.
 Some areas of communication are receiving a growth outlook, such as public relations positions, which are expected to grow by 21 percent according to the Bureau of Labor Statistics.
 Whether or not a communications master’s degree or doctorate degree will help to forward your goals, the degree program will help you to open your mind and discover a communication education beyond that of an undergraduate study.